Some facts about me

 I am a compulsive HOW-TO writer.

-(These are the ones that aren't environment-specific and living in the
+(These are the ones that aren't environment-specific and living in

 Go Bears!
 Golden Bears in my immediate family